 Primary Grades 1-3: Students shall be doing passing work/making progress in core subjects according to the following grade level requirements.
+Students are graded using a Not Progressing (NP), Progressing (P), and Meets (M).

-First Grade: It is critical that the student must pass/be making progress in reading.
-It is strongly recommended that the student be passing math as well.

-Second and Third Grade: the student must pass/be making progress in Reading and Math.
+- First Grade: It is critical that the student must pass/be making progress in reading.
+It is strongly recommended that the student be passing math as well. - Second and Third Grade: the student must pass/be making progress in Reading and Math.

-Grades 4-6: The core subjects are Reading, Math, English, Social Studies, and Science.
+Intermediate Grades 4-6: The core subjects are Reading, Math, English, Social Studies, and Science.
 If the student does not pass/fails to make progress in two of the five major subjects, he/she will be retained.

-The teacher and parent(s) may mutually agree to retain a student if in their opinion a student stands to benefit from repeating a grade.
-Teachers shall notify parents as early into the school year as possible when it becomes evident that the student might fail a course.
-If it appears that a student may not be promoted, it shall be the duty of the teacher or teachers to have a conference with the parent as early in the school year as possible.
+The teacher and parent/guardian(s) may mutually agree to retain a student if in their opinion a student stands to benefit from repeating a grade.
+Teachers shall notify parents/guardians as early into the school year as possible when it becomes evident that the student might fail a course.
+If it appears that a student may not be promoted, it will be the duty of the teacher or teachers to have a conference with the parent/guardian as early in the school year as possible.